 A debit card payment works just like ACH in that it deducts money from your checking account.
 But there's one big difference: verification that you have the funds and that the bank account is actually your bank account happens immediately.
 This means that the money is authorized, verified, and transferred in real time and will show up in your landlord's account within two days.
 This can save everyone a big headache.

-Yes, you can.
-Use a service—like the one Flip offers—that uses your bank's online "bill pay" tool to turn a credit or debit card payment into a check.
-The money will be debited from your account and can be sent to your landlord electronically or via a paper check.
+That said, there is a nifty workaround if you want to pay online, but your landlord wants a check.
+You can use your bank's online "bill pay" tool to turn a credit or debit card payment into a check.
+The money will be debited from your account and sent to your landlord in the form of a paper check.